-Santorini caldera is such a sought-after location.
+Santorini caldera is such a sought-after location and one of the most visited islands in Greece.
 You’ve all seen the pictures – it’s one of the most beautiful places in the world.
 Many people who visit Santorini seek out some of the best Santorini beaches, with their famous volcanic black sand.
 Yet this beach – on the caldera, with breathtaking coastal views – remains something of a Santorini secret.

 Our curiosity was naturally piqued, so I sought out this hidden gem on my visit to Akrotiri village.
 Would it turn out to be one of the best Santorini attractions you’ve never heard of?

 WHAT’S SO SPECIAL ABOUT CALDERA BEACH?

 It’s the one bona fide beach with sand on the caldera that you can reach without having to resort to a boat.
 You can walk down to stunning Ammoudi Bay from Oia, but that’s just a place on the shoreline – not an actual beach.

 The numerous other beaches on Santorini are spread along the north, east and south coasts of the island.
 The terrain there is much flatter and more conducive to beach formation and access.
 The caldera is lined with cliffs that are hundreds of metres high in places, with access to the shoreline difficult and beaches at a premium.